mattermost/mattermost-handbook/operations/research-and-development/product/product-planning/how-to-use-productboard.md

 * Do not reorder top level components - learn more about components, subcomponents, and features.
 * Do not remove/rename any components or sub-components.
 * Do not rename or adjust others' prioritization score models.
-* Do not remove or rename drivers
+* Do not remove or rename drivers.

 ![](../../../../.gitbook/assets/productboard-prioritization.png)